NewtronLabs/Watchdog/README.md

     }
     else if(resultCode == WatchdogResult.WATCHDOG_VERSION_MISMATCH)
     {
+	Log.d("WatchDog", "Version mismatch."
-	Log.d("WatchDog", "Version mismatch.
-Ensure you have the latest version of Watchdog and Libraries");
+	    + "Ensure you have the latest version of Watchdog and Libraries");
     }
     else if(resultCode == WatchdogResult.WATCHDOG_FAILED)
     {